Last updated November 21, 2022

 We must maintain limited location tracking should you wish to use our Services in order to comply with state abortion laws.
 We reserve the right to refuse Services to users we suspect are using a proxy server or VPN (virtual private network) in an attempt to circumvent state law.

-California Civil Code Section 1798.83, also known as the “Shine The Light” law, does to apply to our users as we do not disclose your information to third parties other than the purpose of providing direct medical care.
+California Civil Code Section 1798.83, also known as the “Shine The Light” law, does not apply to our users as we do not disclose your information to third parties other than the purpose of providing direct medical care.

 We may update this privacy notice from time to time as necessary to stay compliant with relevant laws.
 The updated version will be indicated by an “updated” date, and the updated version will be effective as soon as it is accessible.